Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 Constraints

-The assignment had very little time left and the raw material could not stay scattered across interviews, notes, spreadsheets, and draft sections.
-The team needed a fast way to retrieve evidence by geography, respondent type, service area, and theory-of-change theme while keeping a clear line from source material to findings and recommendations.
+The assignment had very little time left and the raw material could not stay scattered across interviews, notes, spreadsheets, draft sections, and partial analysis.
+The team needed a fast way to retrieve evidence by geography, respondent type, service area, issue, quote, and theory-of-change theme while keeping a clear line from source material to findings and recommendations.

 What the team needed